kind2-mc/kind2/doc/usr/content/2_input/1_lustre.md

 > The set of returned streams can be inferred by writing `returns ..;`.
 One can
 > also simply omit the `returns` statement which will have the same effect.

+States (much like regular nodes) do not need to give equations that define _all_ their outputs (but they do for their local variables).
+If defined streams are different between the states of the automaton, then the set considered will be their union and states that do not define all the inferred streams will be considered underconstrained.

 Each state has a name and one of them can be declared `initial` (if no initial state is specified, the first one is considered initial).
 They can have local